Commands

 ref does gaussian elimination none 1 matrix

-ind pushes index to stack column, row 1 matrix (stays)
+ind pushes index to stack column, row (0 is first row/column) 1 matrix (stays)

 rip rips the last column off a matrix none 1 matrix